 - Revise and proofread

 Oftentimes, your teacher will check your first draft for things to improve.
 Once the comments are in, it is time to revise accordingly.
 This may include searching for more references to strengthen your argument or even changing how you tackle the idea.
 But once those changes have been made, it is now time to have your paper proofread.
-Some use online grammar websites to help them, while others hire a professional proofreader.
+Some use online grammar websites to help them, while others hire a professional research paper writer and proofreader.
 Though the latter is a bit costly, if you consider the effect of your research paper’s score on your final grade, it is often worth it to have professional eyes looking at your work.

 The research paper is a challenging project, but something that can be done with hard work and patience.
 Take note of the steps above so that you can complete your paper well.